Assignment Help

 Reporting Descriptive Statistics First

-Before any inferential statistics, your Results section should anchor readers with descriptive statistics.
-These give context for the magnitude of your findings and allow readers to spot implausible values.
-APA format for descriptive statistics is precise: the sample size, mean, and standard deviation go in parentheses for clarity.
+Before any inferential statistics, anchor readers with descriptive statistics.
+APA format is precise: sample size, mean, and standard deviation in parentheses for clarity.

 ✅ Correct APA format for descriptive statistics: